naerbnic/softlockpicking-simulation/README.md

 ## Results

 The max ones I achieved with this program is 102.
-This program took about 444 seconds, or 7 minutes, 24 seconds.
+This program took about 444 seconds, or 7 minutes, 24 seconds on my Mac Book Pro M3 Max with 36 GB RAM (although the RAM should not matter).
 The output from the run is in the `test_output.txt` file.